 - The glove has lost its shape or structure

 Taking proper care of your baseball or softball glove is essential for maximizing your performance on the field.
 By following our tips for conditioning, breaking in, and maintaining your glove, you’ll be able to enjoy a comfortable and durable fit for years to come.
 Remember to select the right glove, clean and condition it regularly, and recognize the signs that it’s time for a replacement.
 With a little care and attention, your glove will be a reliable teammate for many seasons to come.
+If you’re looking to catch the action firsthand, don’t forget to grab your Dodgers Tickets and experience the thrill of watching your favorite team live!

 You can worry no more!
 At ProRollers.net, our glove conditioning break in goal is a simple one.
 We want your gear to be in peak condition long before that critical first game.